cromination/taddimus/web/wp-content/plugins/varnish-http-purge/readme.txt

 </code>

 == Changelog ==

+= 5.10.0 (2026-05) =
+* New: Recommendation for GetPageSpeed Amplify cache monitoring (readme + Check Caching results).

+= 5.9.2 (2026-05) =
+* Fix: Corrected @param/@return docblock types on purge_post(), purge_url(), and related methods so they match the values actually passed and returned, removing false IDE and static-analysis warnings (reported by Sjoerd Boerrigter).
+No runtime behavior changes.
+* New: CI lints PHPDoc parameter/return types against WordPress function signatures to catch docblock drift automatically.

+= 5.9.1 (2026-05) =
+* Update: Tested up to WordPress 7.0
+* Update: `Requires PHP` bumped from 5.6 to 7.4 to match WordPress 7.0's PHP floor.
+Sites on PHP < 7.4 will not see this update.

 = 5.8.1 (2026-03) =
 * New: Regex purge URLs for category, tag, and blog listing pages to properly invalidate paginated archive pages (e.g., /category/news/page/2)